 - Look at Grubhub incentives, bonuses and minimums

-- Look at ways you can improve your profit per hour
+- What are the ways you can improve profit per hour?

-- Learn how to evaluate Grubhub pay compared to other food delivery apps.
+- How does Grubhub driver pay compare to other food delivery services?

 The offered pay amount includes a base fee, the customer's tip, and possibly additional bonus or incentive pay depending on circumstances.

-One huge advantage of the Grubhub offer is that what they offer is what you will get.
-They don't play games hiding the tip amount.
-Not like what Uber Eats and Doordash drivers experience.
+To their credit, Grubhub doesn't play games hiding the tip amount like what Uber Eats and Doordash drivers experience.
 What you see is what you get.

 Share this Image On Your SiteClick on the text box below to copy the code.
 Please include attribution to EntreCourier.com

 Customers usually tip with their credit card or debit card through the app when placing their order.
 They cannot change the tip amount (there may be exceptions but they're extremely unusual).
-It is possible you can receive extra money from cash tips.
+Some customers will still offer extra cash tips as well.

-The combination of those two things determines your delivery earnings.
-That pay from each of those deliveries accumulates through the week until it gets put into your bank account via direct deposit.
+What you earn depends on how many deliveries you complete and how much pay you receive for those deliveries.
+The pay from each of those deliveries accumulates through the week until it gets put into your bank account via direct deposit.
 In some circumstances other pay may be added later based on incentives and stuff we'll talk about.